kl1nton/4_MRCS_Bailey_Love/S2 Principles of Surgery.md

 9. A 32-year-old man presents complaining of a 'dragging' sensation in the left scrotum.
 On examination...
 10. A 21-year-old man presents with suddent onset of left testicular pain which came on 2-hours ago.
 When the doctor...

+## 3. Lumps in the Neck

+    A. Lymph node
+    B. Branchial cyst
+    C. Thyroglossal cyst
+    D. Cystic hygroma
+    E. Epidermal cyst
+    F. Salivary gland calculus
+    G. Warthin's tumour
+    H. Pleomorphic adenoma
+    I. Multinodular goitre

+For each of the patients described below, select the signle best treatment from the options listed above.
+Each option may be used once, more than once or not at all.

+11. A 34-year-old man present with a firm lump in the right side of his neck just below the mandible.
+The lump measures 3cm.
+The skin appears attached to the lump and there is a small punctum visible.
+12. A 25-year-old man has a small lump in the midline of his neck
+13. A 33-year-old woman is referred by her GP with a 3 cm firm lump on the right side of her neck.
+The lump moves on swallowing but does not move on protruding the tongue.
+Her mother had thyroid cancer.
+14. A 14-year-old girl presents with a 2 cm soft, fluctuant lump on the right side of her neck adjacent to the angle of the mandible.
+The lump transilluminates and is cystic on ultrasound.
+15. A 45-year-old man complains of an intermittent swelling that is sometimes painful on the left side of his face and upper jaw.
+He